jagotu/BACIL/thesis_text/thesis_text.md

 This means that the parser can't workaround the first issue by expecting the table row length be constant.

 If we were to improve the format to remove these issues, we would add information about the row length of present tables into the header.
-Even if each size was stored as a full byte (which all tables defined in the standard fit into), this would at most increase each binary’s size by 38 bytes and allow for skipping tables without dealing with their internal row format.
+Even if each size was stored as a full byte (which all tables defined in the standard fit into), in the worst case this would increase each binary’s size by 38 bytes and allow for skipping tables without dealing with their internal row format.

 #### Extensive normalisation

 File format design is often a compromise between several engineering goals[^6].
 One of the design concepts that apply is normalisation, a concept that each information should be stored only once, removing all redundancy.
 While such a goal can be beneficiary for other uses of the file format (like writing and modifying), from the point of view of a lightly preloading consumer, it results in non-ideal structures.

-* In parent-child relationships, only one node has a direct reference to the other.
+* In parent-child relationships, only one node has a direct reference to the other one.
 Traversing the edge backwards involves enumerating all the nodes and searching for one with the appropriate reference.
 If such queries are performance sensitive, the invoker has to cache the answers.

 * When referencing a sequence of items in a table, only information about the beginning of the sequence is directly stored.
 The end of the sequence is either the last row of the table or the start of the next sequence, as specified by the next row, whichever comes first.

-    While the complexity this adds usually amounts to a single if statement, it crosses the border between cell value semantics and metadata logical format internals - either the parser has to understand the semantics of cells as "sequence indices" to encapsulate resolving the sequence length, or the invoker has to understand the file format view of row numbers.
+    While the complexity this adds usually amounts to a single "if" statement, it crosses the border between cell value semantics and metadata logical format internals - either the parser has to understand the semantics of cells as "sequence indices" to encapsulate resolving the sequence length, or the invoker has to understand the file format's internal detail of row numbers.

 ## Parser implementation details